Our school logo (above left), and our Pre-School logo (above right).

 Our Pre-School logo was created in 2022, after our Pre-School had been open for 6 years.
 The stars represent each of our school's Christian Values (friendship, forgiveness, courage, truthfulness, thankfulness, and respect) and underpin the British Values (see below for more information on British Values).
 The image shows children immersed in exploration, supporting a love for learning.
 The rainbows represent each child as a unique individual; diversity, and inclusivity.
 This logo represents our culture as a school, and as an EYFS Unit.

-Our EYFS unit is made up of a Pre-School class (accepting children from 3 years old) and a Reception class.
+Our EYFS unit is made up of a Pre-School class (Willow Class) and a Reception class (Ash Class).
 We work as a unit, to ensure that all children enjoy a range of opportunities indoors and outdoors that develop their experiences and foster a love of learning.

 Whilst the children have their own classroom that they enter in the morning and use as their base for the day, they free-flow between the two classrooms and outdoors.
 We believe that this is a huge advantage for the children - the older children model and teach skills and knowledge whilst the younger children learn from their older peers.

 There are a number of adults across the EYFS unit who work with all children, modelling, supporting and enhancing learning opportunities and developing secure, caring relationships with the children.